Ulla Werbrouck

-Ulla Werbrouck (born 24 January 1972 in Izegem) is a former Belgian politician and judoka.
+Ulla Werbrouck (born 24 January 1972 in Izegem) is a Belgian former politician and judoka.

-At the 1996 Summer Olympics, she won the gold medal in the women's half-heavyweight category.
+At the 1996 Summer Olympics, Werbrouck won the gold medal in the women's half-heavyweight category.

-In January 2007, she joined the right-liberal List Dedecker party, newly established by her former trainer Jean-Marie Dedecker.
+In January 2007, Werbrouck joined the right-liberal List Dedecker party, newly established by her former trainer Jean-Marie Dedecker.

 In the June 2007 federal elections, she was elected member of the Belgian Chamber of Representatives (2007–2009).
 At the 2009 Regional elections she was elected a member of the Flemish Parliament.
 In 2014, she was no longer up for reelection.